Clint-Mathews/Catalogs/README.md

 # Catalogs

-Catalog in a CRUD .NET 6 Application which uses MongoDb as Database.
+Catalog is a CRUD .NET 6 Application which uses MongoDb as Database.
 And made production ready through docker and kubernetes.

 ## To run locally require mongodb locally using docker